-As we march into 2017 and look to our newly elected officials, I ask you to RISE UP together and see how you can BE A VOICE today for the tomorrow you want our children to live in.
+As we march into almost 2021 and look to our newly elected officials, I ask you to RISE UP together and see how you can BE A VOICE today for the tomorrow you want our children to live in.

 Ways to Take Action and RISE UP

 There are ways to get involved locally, regionally, state wide and nationally to help ensure those around you are being treated with the best of intentions.
 It takes that first big step into taking the reigns and owning the fact that we’re the adults and we’re building our tomorrow through the actions we take each day.

 Are we really involved or just going through the motions?